-260. Moreover, the 1999 Final Report of the UN Disarmament Commission further stated that, for their part, NWS should fully comply with their obligations, under the ratified protocols to the treaties on nuclear-weapon-free zones, "not to use or threaten to use nuclear weapons" 317.
-It went on to encourage Member States of those zones "to share experiences" with States of other regions, so as "to establish further nuclear-weapon-free zones" 318.
-It concluded that the international community, by means of "the creation of nuclear-weapon-free zones around the globe", should aim at "general and complete disarmament under strict and effective international control, so that future generations can live in a more stable and peaceful atmosphere" 319.
+weapons" 305.
+It went on to encourage Member States of those zones "to share experiences" with States of other regions, so as "to establish further nuclear-weapon-free zones" 306.
+It concluded that the international community, by means of "the creation of nuclear-weapon-free zones around the globe", should aim at "general and complete disarmament under strict and effective international control, so that future generations can live in a more stable and peaceful atmosphere" 307.

-261. To the establishment of aforementioned five nuclear-weapon-free zones other initiatives against nuclear weapons are to be added, such as the prohibitions of placement of nuclear weapons, and other kinds of weapons of mass destruction, in outer space, on the sea-bed, on the ocean floor and in the subsoil beyond the outer limit of the territorial sea-bed zone, - "denuclearized" by the Treaties of Antarctica (1959), Outer Space (1967) and the Deep Sea Bed (1971), respectively, to which can be added the Treaty on the Moon and Other Celestial Bodies (1979), established a complete demilitarization thereon 320.
+257. To the establishment of aforementioned five nuclear-weapon-free zones other initiatives against nuclear weapons are to be added, such as the prohibitions of placement of nuclear weapons, and other kinds of weapons of mass destruction, in outer space, on the sea-bed, on the ocean floor and in the subsoil beyond the outer limit of the territorial sea-bed zone, - "denuclearized" by the Treaties of Antarctica (1959), Outer Space (1967) and the Deep Sea Bed (1971), respectively, to which can be added the Treaty on the Moon and Other Celestial Bodies (1979), established a complete demilitarization thereon308.

-262. The fact that the international community counts today on five nuclear-weapon-free zones, in relation to which States that possess nuclear weapons do have a particular responsibility, reveals an undeniable advance of right reason, of the recta ratio in the foundations of contemporary international law.
+258. The fact that the international community counts today on five nuclear-weapon-free zones, in relation to which States that possess nuclear weapons do have a particular responsibility, reveals an undeniable advance of right reason, of the recta ratio in the foundations of contemporary international law.
 Moreover, the initiative of nuclear-weapon-free zones keeps on clearly gaining ground.
-In recent years, proposals are being examined for the setting up of new denuclearized zones of the kind 321, as well as of the so-called single-State zone (e.g., Mongolia) 322.
-That initiative
+In recent years, proposals are being examined for the setting up of new denuclearized zones of the kind 309, as well as of the so-called single-State zone (e.g., Mongolia) 310.
+That initiative further reflects the increasing disapproval, by the international community as a whole, of nuclear weapons, which, in view of their hugely destructive capability, constitute an affront to right reason (recta ratio).

-316 Op. cit. supra note 313, Annex I, p.
-7, para.
-5; and p.
-8, para.
-28.
+305 Op. cit. supra note 301, p.
+9, para.
+36.

+307 Ibid., para.
+45.

-320 Cf. G. Venturini, "Control and Verification of Multilateral Treaties on Disarmament and Non-Proliferation of Weapons of Mass Destruction", 17 University of California Davis Journal of International Law and Policy (2011), pp. 359-360.
+308 Cf. G. Venturini, "Control and Verification of Multilateral Treaties on Disarmament and Non-Proliferation of Weapons of Mass Destruction", 17 University of California Davis Journal of International Law and Policy (2011), pp. 359-360.

-321 E.g., in Central and Eastern Europe, in the Middle East, in Central and North-East and South Asia, and in the whole of the southern hemisphere.
+309 E.g., in Central and Eastern Europe, in the Middle East, in Central and North-East and South Asia, and in the whole of the southern hemisphere.

-322 Cf. A. Acharya and S. Ogunbanwo, op. cit. supra note 305, p.
-443; J. Enkhsaikhan, op. cit. supra note 309, pp. 79-80.
+310 Cf. A. Acharya and S. Ogunbanwo, op. cit. supra note 293, p.
+443; J. Enkhsaikhan, op. cit. supra note 297, pp. 79-80.
 Mongolia in effect declared its territory as a nuclear-weapon-free zone (in 1992), and in February 2000 adopted national legislation defining its status as a nuclear-weapon-free State.
 This was acknowledged by UN General Assembly resolution 55/33S of 20 November 2000.